csaude/beehive/README.md

 ## Introduction
 This nodejs application merges two instances of OpenMRS 2.x databases into one.
-It works by connecting to the two databases and move data from designated source database into designated destination database.
+It works by connecting to the two databases and copy data from designated source database into designated destination database.
 Once run successfully, the designated destination database will be a merger of the two initial instances.